cthomas88/python-for-beginners/README.md

 # Learn Python for complete beginners

-This open source file contains chapters and files that explain differing aspect of Python.
+This open source file contains chapters and files that explain differing aspects of Python.
 It is written in a simple and easy to understand language so that anyone can open the files and begin learning Python!

 ## Chapters

-Each different aspect of Python will have a dedicated chapter for you to open and read.
-Each chapter will contain easy to understand definititons and explanations of the that particular topic, along with some examples.
+Each different area of Python will have a dedicated chapter for you to open and read.
+Each chapter will contain easy to understand definititons and explanations of that particular topic, along with some examples.

 ## How to use